qubyte/toisu-monorepo/packages/toisu/README.md

 // http is a Node core module.
 The following modules need to be added to your
 // package.json file if you want to try out this example:
-// npm i -S toisu toisu-router toisu-body import Toisu from 'toisu';
+// npm i -S toisu toisu-router toisu-body import Toisu from '@toisu/toisu';
-import Router from 'toisu-router';
+import Router from '@toisu/router';
-import body from 'toisu-body';
+import body from '@toisu/body';
 import { setTimeout as timeout } from 'timers/promises';

 // A middleware function to build some response data from.
 Uses data appended